Flight Insurance: How to Buy & Is It Worth It?

 The Cost of Flight Insurance

-When shopping for flight insurance, it’s important to only cover non-refundable trip payments.
+When shopping for flight insurance, it’s important to only cover non-refundable trip expenses.
 Travel insurance is reimbursement-based, so travelers can save money by only insuring their non-refundable trip payments that are eligible for coverage.

 Is Flight Insurance Worth the Money?